siddharthapdutta/CC-Lab-Sem7/README.md

 - [x] Implementation of lexical analyzer using LEX tool.
 - [x] Acceptance of a string by DFA using LEX programming.
 - [x] Acceptance of a string by DFA using YACC programming.
+- [x] Conversion of infix to postfix expression using YACC programming.